 Other activities offered free with your all-inclusive package are Whale Shark boat trip, Sunset cruise, local island exploration and sunset fishing.

-The great thing about the Centara is that it attracts lots of families and so there are lots of children around to play with.
-The boys hit it off with a few of the kids and demanded that we take them to kids club so that they could see them.
+The great thing about the Centara is that it attracts lots of families and so there are lots of children to play with.
+Our boys hit it off with a few of the kids and demanded that we take them to kids club every day so that they could see them.
 The two lovely ladies running it (sisters) are so great with kids and ran a really fun and varied programme of activities.

-There is also a separate pool in the Club area but you do need to have paid for your membership to access it.
+There’s also a separate pool in the Club area but you do need to have paid for your membership to access it.